 Target paid users via link study in email.
 This survey can be asked at any point after onboarding; however, for annual subscriptions, it can be particularly valuable to trigger this survey 2-3 months before renewal.

 This survey gives you an early gauge and churn risk and allows you to track how efforts you make to improve other aspects of the customer experience impact intent.
 This survey also surfaces opportunities to increase retention.

 By following through on the insights you'll be gaining from the continuous surveys covered to this point, you should make rapid progress to reduce churn.
 However, it is still critical to understand the experiences that lead users to cancel their subscriptions to further hone in on the more direct path to reducing churn.

 The Reduce Subscriber Churn survey consists of a metric that measures canceled subscriber's satisfaction with your product followed by an open-ended question to identify the reasons for cancellation.

-Target canceled subscribers by email 24 hours after cancellation.
+Target canceled subscribers via link study in email 24 hours after cancellation.